Roller Derby 101 is Everything!

 This second edition features several changes.
 One reflects WFTDA’s changes to the minimum skill requirements and ruleset.
 Another change includes the addition of off-skates workouts.
 The first manual suggested that skaters cross-train, but a suggestion was just not enough.
 Off-skates training is crucial for building the strength and balance needed to safely train and excel in this curriculum.
 You will also see the addition of homework – occasionally, skaters will need to read information in preparation for the next practice.

 There are some format changes, as well.
 Instead of having a drill index, I’ve included the drill instructions on the practice itineraries.
-I realize this is somewhat redundant, but I think it will be easier for coaches.
-I have also removed all gendered language, as I believe that gendered pronouns are unnecessary and, at times, violent.
+While this is somewhat redundant, I think it will be easier for coaches.

 Another change - and definitely the biggest one - is that this manual combines Scrimmage 101 with fresh meat training.
 Scrimmage 101 was written in 2011 and designed to bridge the gap between fresh meat training and scrimmaging.
 I updated the information and added it to Roller Derby 101.
 Instead of having two manuals to train fresh meat skaters, it’s all in one curriculum!